pyvista/pyvista/doc/api/core/point-grids.rst

 .. jupyter-execute::
     :hide-code:

-    # labels to not show in panel
+    # labels to not show in interactive backends
     pyvista.set_jupyter_backend('static')

 .. jupyter-execute::